AntonioCerone/Publications/2023/CIFMA/README.md

+## Download and run Mause

+1. Download and install Maude 2.7.1 from: https://maude.cs.illinois.edu/wiki/The_Maude_System

+   (Real-Time Maude does not work with Maude 3)

+2. Download Real-Time Maude from: https://olveczky.se/RealTimeMaude/

+   and copy it in the Maude directory.

-1. Start maude, the following prompt should appear:
+3. Start the Maude system.
+The following prompt should appear:

    maude>
-2. Start Real-Time Maude:
+4. Start Real-Time Maude:

    maude> load real-time-maude

-3. Load the example
+5. Load the example

-   Maude> load example-vending.maude
+   maude> load example-vending.maude